microfossil/particle-classification-onnx/README.md

 # STL files for board cases and camera modules adaptors

 Camera modules adaptors to directly attach camera modules to a 3D-printable case were 3D design and are available for 3D printing (preferably using resin).
-Four versions are available in the "STL_files.zip" file: A HQ Camera version; a CS-mount threaded version for Camera module V3 and AI camera; a C-mount threaded version for Camera module V3 and AI camera; and a C-mount-adaptor version for Camera module V3 and AI camera.
+Different versions are available in the "STL_files.zip" file: A HQ Camera version; a CS-mount threaded version for Camera module V3 and AI camera; a C-mount threaded version for Camera module V3 and AI camera; and a C-mount-adaptor version for Camera module V3 and AI camera.
 Two versions of the camera cases are also available to be 3D printed.

 ![CameraModuleAdaptors](Adaptors.jpg "Camera module adaptors")